Term of the Moment

 Definition: SSD

-(Solid State Drive) An all-electronic, non-volatile random access storage drive.
-SSDs are the internal storage in smartphones, tablets and laptop computers and are increasingly used instead of hard drives in desktop computers.
+(Solid State Drive) An all-electronic, non-volatile storage drive.
+SSDs are the internal storage in smartphones, tablets and most laptop computers and are increasingly used instead of hard drives in desktop computers.
 Emerging in the late 1990s, SSDs are faster than hard drives because there is no moving read/write head (zero latency).
 Without SSDs, smartphones and tablets would never have flourished.
-As of 2022, there are more than 50 manufacturers of SSDs.
-They use the SATA or NVMe interface and range from 128GB to 16TB; however, the largest SSD is Seagate's 60TB drive, which uses the SAS interface (see serial attached SCSI).
+As of 2023, there are several dozen manufacturers of SSDs using the SATA or NVMe interface and starting at 128GB.
+The largest SSD is Seagate's 60TB drive, which uses the SAS interface (see serial attached SCSI).
 See SATA and NVMe.

-Comprising NAND flash memory chips, SSDs are available in multi-terabyte capacities.
-Although more expensive than hard disks, they are generally more reliable and offer greater protection in hostile environments.
+Constructed of NAND flash memory chips, SSD prices have often reached par with hard drives.
+They are generally more reliable and offer greater protection in hostile environments.
 In addition, SSDs use less power and are not affected by magnets.
 See flash memory.

-In time, there may only be solid state storage, and spinning disk platters will be as obsolete as the punch card.
-However, that may take another 30 years.
+Eventually, there may only be solid state storage, and spinning disk platters will be as obsolete as the punch card.
+However, hard drive technology is also improving and that may take a while.
 See disk on module and garbage collection.

 Because flash memory eventually does wear out, SSDs distribute the writes evenly to all the sectors.
-A great amount of storage management takes place within the drive itself to ensure that sectors are not erased and written too many times.
+A great amount of storage management takes place within the drive itself to ensure this uniformity.

 Hybrid Drive (SSD and Disk)